Dear Willow Tree

 Yet something within me is no longer mine.

-As I long for your memories to water my loss.
+Yearning for our memories to water my loss.

-My last year’s crave for your warm, feathered leaves
+My last years long for your feathered leaves

-To wrap me up fondly and rock me to sleep.
+To embrace me fondly and rock me to sleep.

 Previous